Updated on July 20th, 2021 by Bob Ciura

 In recessions, corporate profits typically decline, particularly within industries that are closely tied to consumer spending.
 The past year has seen companies across multiple industries suspend or eliminate their dividend payouts due to the spread of the coronavirus pandemic, and its impact on the global economy.

-Example Of A High-Quality Dividend Contender: Texas Instruments (TXN)
+Example Of A High-Quality Dividend Contender: Amgen Inc. (AMGN)

 Source: Investor Presentation

-Texas Instruments currently has a dividend yield of 2.2%.
-This is not the highest yield around, but it still beats the average yield of the S&P 500 Index, currently at just 1.5%.
-Plus, Texas Instruments stock offers a very high level of dividend safety and dividend growth, which are equally important considerations for income investors.
+Amgen stock currently has a dividend yield of 2.8%.
+This is not the highest yield around, but it is more than double the average yield of the S&P 500 Index, currently at just 1.3%.
+Plus, Amgen stock offers a high level of dividend safety and dividend growth, which are equally important considerations for long-term dividend growth investors.

 Investors on the hunt for stocks with a high likelihood of increasing their dividends each year reliably, should focus on stocks with the longest histories of dividend growth.
 For a company to raise its dividend for at least 10 years, it must have durable competitive advantages, steady profitability even during times of economic downturns, and a positive future growth outlook.
 This will provide them with the ability to raise their dividends going forward.